vaened/laravel-authorization/README.md

 // revoke multiple permissions of a role
 $user->revokeMultiple([$firstPermission, $secondPermission]);
 ```

-To use the available middleware, you must configure them in your [kernel](https://github.com/eneav/laravel-authorization-example/blob/master/app/Http/Kernel.php#L64-L65) file:

 ## Middleware
 To use the available middleware, you must configure them in your [kernel](https://github.com/eneav/laravel-authorization-example/blob/master/app/Http/Kernel.php#L64-L65) file:
 ```php